alekstar79/morphing/README.md

-# Morph
+# Morph TS

 ![review](review.gif "Morph")

 [DEMO](https://alekstar79.github.io/morphing)

-All functionality is implemented using HTML5 and pure JavaScript, no external platform or library is used.
+All functionality is implemented using Typescript and Vite

 **How to use:**

 Just clone or download this repository.
-Start local server [serve](https://github.com/vercel/serve) or just open index file in browser.
-That's all...
+Install packages and run scripts from packages.json That's all...

 Clone this repo:
 ```shell